Prezzodaman/x86/bgl.md

 - **bgl_opaque** - If set, the graphic will draw without transparency (byte)
 - **bgl_flip** - If set, the graphic will be flipped horizontally (byte)
 - **bgl_no_bounds** - If set, edge clipping will be disabled, speeding things up (byte)
-- **bgl_tint** - Adds or subtracts from the colour index of each pixel, leaving the background unchanged (byte)
+- **bgl_tint** - Adds or subtracts from the colour index of each pixel, leaving transparency unchanged (byte)
+- **bgl_mask** - Adds the pixels behind the graphic to create a translucent/masking effect (byte)

-To convert an image to a .gfx file compatible with BGL, run **convert.py**, specifying the input file and output file.
+To convert an image to a .gfx file compatible with the BGL, run **convert.py**, specifying the input file and output file.
 Only 24-bit PNGs are supported right now.
 It's best to use RLE instead, unless your graphic has lots of unique pixels, or needs to be scaled or rotated.

 ## bgl_draw_gfx_fast
 Identical to **bgl_draw_gfx**, but optimized for speed.
 Because of this, **bgl_flip** isn't supported, and there's no edge clipping, so graphics will still be visible if drawn outside the screen.
 However, it's at least 2x faster than **bgl_draw_gfx**!

 ## bgl_draw_gfx_scale
 Draws a *scaled* graphic to the BGL's buffer!!
 Uses all the same parameters as **bgl_draw_gfx**, with the addition of dwords **bgl_scale_x** and **bgl_scale_y** which allow you to scale the width and height independently.
 Higher values make the graphic smaller, and negative values make it bigger.
 The largest positive scale value is 32.
 To scale from the centre point instead of the top-left corner, set **bgl_scale_centre** to 1.
-To make the scaling linear, set **bgl_scale_square** to 1; this is optional to maintain backwards compatibility.
+To make the scaling linear, set **bgl_scale_square** to 1.
+When this is enabled, scale values of less than 0 won't work properly; this is due to the way it calculates square numbers.

 ## bgl_draw_gfx_rotate
 Draws a *rotated* graphic to the BGL's buffer!!
 Uses all the same parameters as **bgl_draw_gfx**, with the addition of the word **bgl_rotate_angle** which determines the rotation angle in degrees.
 It supports all parameters apart from **bgl_flip**.
 There's an odd behaviour where going from 0 to -1 results in a little jitter, but just offset your rotation value by a multiple of 360, and you're all good.